-Children who are experiencing homelessness will be provided flexibility regarding certain policies and procedures, including proof of residency requirements; immunization requirements; educational program placement; award of credit; graduation requirements; continuing enrollment in the "school of origin" or enrollment in a new school in the attendance area where the student is currently residing; and other related matters.
+Children who are experiencing homelessness will be provided flexibility regarding certain policies and procedures, including proof of residency requirements; immunization requirements; educational program placement; award of credit; graduation requirements; continuing enrollment in the "school"

+of origin" or enrollment in a new school in the attendance area where the student is currently residing; and other related matters.
+Families are encouraged to proactively collaborate with school leaders to make this process as time efficient as possible (39) ys or less).